The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 The Attention Hypothesis

-One prominent explanation holds that pretesting directs attention toward incoming information.
+One prominent explanation holds that pretesting directs attention towards incoming information.
 When students attempt to answer questions and discover they cannot, they become alert to the answers when they subsequently encounter the material.
 The pretest essentially highlights what they don't know, creating a mental "need to know" that focuses attention during learning.

 Supporting this account, studies have found that pretesting reduces mind wandering during lectures and video presentations.
 Students who take pretests report higher attention levels during subsequent instruction.
 This attentional focusing may be particularly valuable in contexts prone to distraction.